sketchplugins/plugin-directory/README.md

 - [Font Finder](https://github.com/ukn530/FontFinder) by Tatsuya Uchida: Plugin to find and select fonts used in a current page
 - [Font Packer](https://github.com/bigxixi/Font-Packer) by BigXiXi: Collect font files you used in your sketch file.
 - [Font Size Checker](http://feb19.jp) by Nobuhiro Takahashi: Font Size Validator for Mobile UI Design
+- [Fontily](https://github.com/partyka1/Fontily) by Maciej Partyka: Missing sketch plugin for replacing fonts
 - [FontRapid](https://fontrapid.com) by FontRapid Team: FontRapid is a free Sketch plugin, helps designers create professional OpenType fonts with ease directly in Sketch app.
 The output font can be used for print, web and mobile, and sold to anyone with no limit (both free and commercial use).
 - [Foreign Ipsum](https://github.com/3raxton/ForeignIpsum) by Braxton Huff: Generate text for your mockups in multiple languages 🗺
 - [Format Symbol Names](https://github.com/perrysmotors/format-symbol-names) by Giles Perry: Nicely format the names of all symbol masters on the current page.
+- [Formr](https://github.com/lessthanzero/Formr) by Sasha Katin: Plugin for Sketch app, helping to maintain proportions of layers and artboards
 - [Framer Inventory](https://timurnurutdinov.github.io/framerinventory/?utm_source=plugin&utm_medium=manifest) by Timur Nurutdinov: Import States & Export Prototypes from Sketch to Framer
 - [Freeman's FinChart](https://github.com/freeman990/Freeman-FinChart-SketchPlugin) by Freeman Sun: Draw candlestick chart with options and line chart with volume in Sketch, with built-in real data.
 - [Get Margins](https://github.com/peterwooley/get-margins) by Peter Wooley: Gets the margins between an inner and outer layer and then copies the results to the clipboard as CSS.
 - [GGradient](https://github.com/andex/ggradient) by Andrey Anashkin: Perfect Gradient
+- [GiancArtboard](https://github.com/MattCowBoy/giancartboard) by Matteo Vacca: Export all artboards numbered and perfectly organized into folders.
+No more inaccuracies!
 - [gif.me](http://www.sketchgif.me/) by gif.me: Add GIFs and videos to your Sketch files
+- [Gifmock](https://github.com/stevenfabre/Gifmock-for-Sketch) by Steven Fabre: Go to the artboard linked to this layer.
 - [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin) by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
 - [Golden Line Height](https://github.com/lorenzwoehr/Golden-Ratio-Line-Height-Sketch-Plugin) by Lorenz Woehr: Optimize your typography based on font size, line-height and width.
 - [Grid Master](https://github.com/exevil/sketch-grid-master) by Vyacheslav Dubovitsky: Plugin that makes toggling visibility of grid and layout for multiple artboards real
+- [Gridy](https://github.com/Volorf/Gridy) by Oleg Frolov: Custom a grid with guides
 - [Groupie](https://github.com/aparajita/sketch-groupie) by Aparajita Fishman: Moves selected layers relative to the parent group.
 - [Handy Menu](https://github.com/sergeishere/HandyMenu-SketchPlugin) by Sergey Dmitriev: Quick access to handpicked plugins through a contextual menu.
 Press 'cmd + 4' to show the menu.